NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	;; SERVER: 127.0.0.1#53(127.0.0.1)

 In the next section we will be disabling the default Ubuntu resolver.
 To verify that we do it correctly it is useful to know the address of the default resolver as a baseline.
-For this baseline we also use a :command:dig query, but this time without specifying an IP address (which causes dig to use the machine's default DNS resolver).
+For this baseline we also use a :command:`dig` query, but this time without specifying an IP address (which causes dig to use the machine's default DNS resolver).

 .. code-block:: bash